Dkoutrintzes/Maternal-Health-Risk-Classification/README.md

 pip istall -r requirements.txt
 ```
 ## 3.Train
-The dataset is containd in the folder Dataset and has been separated to Train data , Test data and some data that can be used later for examples.
+The dataset is inside the folder Dataset and has been separated to Train data , Test data and some data that can be used later for examples.

 ```
 python Train.py
 ```

-The saved Model will be saved on Clf folder.
+The generated Model will be saved on Clf folder.
 The pre trained classifiers are been provided in that folder.

 ## 4.Classification
 ```